C++ Strings - C++ Programming Tutorial

 Explanation:

-In this program, the user input is compared with predefined string "mango" using strcmp function.
-This will check the equality among two strings.
-When the user inputs "mango", strcmp returns 0, causing the loop to terminate and displaying "Answer is correct!!".
+In this script, the input provided by the user is matched against the predefined string "mango" using the strcmp function.
+This function is responsible for verifying the equality between two strings.
+Upon entering "mango", strcmp will yield a result of 0, leading to the conclusion of the loop and the output of "Answer is correct!!".

 2. C++ String Concat Example:

-Let's see the simple example of string concatenation using the strcat function.
+Let's explore a basic illustration of string concatenation by utilizing the strcat function.

 Example